-With decades of coffee industry experience, founders Rod and Robin Torrence have acquired the expertise to consistently deliver perfectly roasted coffee.
-Rod and Robin have also enjoyed the addition of the next generation into the business; Christopher Grady in May of 2004, Matthew Grady in June of 2005 and Rachel Torrence in January of 2016.
-Along with this familial rejuvenation of Stagecoach Coffee, Rod and Robin can now pass on their knowledge and expertise of the coffee industry so that Chris, Matt and Rachel can continue to deliver the Stagecoach family promise to you: the freshest roasted coffee beans available!
+With decades of coffee industry experience, founders Rod and Robin Torrence acquired the expertise to consistently deliver perfectly roasted coffee.
+Rod and Robin have also enjoyed the addition of the next generation into the family business; Christopher Grady in May of 2004 and Matthew Grady in June of 2005.
+Along with this familial rejuvenation of Stagecoach Coffee, Rod and Robin can now pass on their knowledge and expertise of the coffee industry so that Chris and Matt can continue to deliver the Stagecoach family promise to you: the freshest roasted coffee beans available!

 12 K Drum Roaster

 The Stagecoach Coffee roasting process: First, you need a great coffee roaster; so we chose the Diedrich 12 K Drum roaster, that features an energy efficient gas heating system which utilizes all three different forms of heat application during the roasting process: conduction, convection and infrared radiation.
 This uniquely efficient system allows our coffee beans to roast evenly so that optimal taste & quality can be achieved without scorching the beans.
 Next: you need top quality green coffee!
 We choose only the finest selection of Arabica beans from various countries around the world to create our line-up of coffees that will be sure to satisfy your coffee palate.
 Arabica is a sub-species of coffee plant (Coffea Arabica, native to southwestern Ethiopia) primarily used in a variety of gourmet coffees.
 They typically grow in regions at higher altitudes of 2950-6560 feet and have become the gold standard coffee all over the globe.